Hello Bitches Tour

-The Hello Bitches Tour (stylized as Hello Bi+ches Tour) was the debut concert tour of South Korean singer CL.
+The Hello Bitches Tour (stylized as Hello Bi+ches Tour) was the debut concert tour of South Korean rapper and singer CL.
 The tour visited nine cities in 2016 in the United States and Canada, kicking off in New York City's Hammerstein Ballroom on October 29 and concluding in Toronto at the Sound Academy on November 14.
 The tour was promoted by SIVA Entertainment Group.
 The setlist consisted of her solo songs along with many of her previous works with K-pop girl group 2NE1.